Neurological Testing: 3 Advanced Tests to Assess Your Neurological Function

 What gets measured improves.

-At our Encinitas chiropractic office, we use a tool called the INSiGHT neuroTECH, which combines three neurological scanning technologies to evaluate how your nervous system is functioning.
+At our Encinitas chiropractic office, we do neurological testing using a tool called the INSiGHT neuroTECH.
+It combines three neurological scanning technologies to evaluate how your nervous system is functioning.

 Using the INSiGHT, we perform three tests:

 1. nueroPULSE: This test measures Heart Rate Variability (HRV).
 HRV shows your body's ability to adapt to stressors in its environment.
 This primarily looks at your sympathetic/parasympathetic balance, also know as your "fight or flight" system.

 Factors that negatively affect your Heart Rate Variability include physical, chemical and emotional stress.

 A decrease in HRV is associated with poor health and decreased adaptability.
 Chiropractic adjustments have a positive effect on Heart Rate Variability and help the body better adapt.

 2. nueroCORE :Electromyography (EMG): We take readings at each part of your spine, from just below your ears all the way down your lower back.
 The results of this test show areas where your body is working too hard, not hard enough or is out of balance.